dhes/ColonoscopyPolyp/input/pagecontent/index.md

 - Period
 - boolean
 - CodeableConcept
-- Reference]
+- Reference
 - SimpleQuantity

 This implementation guide defines a set of FHIR profiles needed to construct the data model.
-Each of these is based on a Parent which is a FHIR resource.
-Each of these profiles is prefixed with cp to indicate that it is a Colonoscopy Polyp profile.
+Each of these profiles is based on a Parent which is a FHIR resource.
+Each is prefixed with cp to indicate that it is a Colonoscopy Polyp profile.
 Here is the list:

 - cpPatient
 - cpProcedure